onfido/onfido-android-sdk/MIGRATION.md

 - Dropped `Attr` suffix from font attribute names in `OnfidoBaseActivityTheme`.
 - Removed the internal `onfidoFontFamily` attribute in `OnfidoBaseActivityTheme`.

-#### Added
-- The `inOnfidoProcess` extension function has been integrated into the Application class.
-If you have implemented a custom Application class and are also using Firebase, please ensure to follow the instructions provided in [this documentation](https://github.com/onfido/onfido-android-sdk#6-custom-application-class) for correct setup and integration.

 ## `16.3.2` -> `17.0.0`

 #### Breaking changes